-It is estimated that over 70 million people suffer with a chronic sleep disorder in the United States, impacting not only the individual struggling to get a good night’s sleep but potentially all of us.
-It is conservatively estimated that more than 100,000 car accidents resulting in 1,550 deaths and 71,000 injuries each year are the result of driver fatigue.
+It is estimated that over 70 million people suffer from a chronic sleep disorder in the United States, impacting not only the individual struggling to get a good night’s sleep but potentially all of us.
+It is conservatively estimated that more than 91,000 car accidents resulting in 800 deaths and 51,000 injuries each year are the result of driver fatigue.

 Sleep deprivation can exhibit as insomnia, taking longer than 20 minutes to fall asleep, multiple awakenings during the night with difficulty returning to sleep, early wakening, and shortened sleep due to demands of work or school.
 Whatever the cause, its long-term consequences on your health and well-being are the same.